ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/4-Profiles.md

 # **Capital Punishment - Hardcore Profile - Controller - High**

 - This profile was made as more of a means of convenience for the user by activating/deactivating a couple of mods.
 This includes all original graphic affecting mods at the highest setting they were added to the list in as well as all original hardcore mods.
-Users can modify their other profiles to match this if they are playing with controller, but may not use the preconfigured save if they do so.
+Users can modify their other profiles to match this if they are playing with controller.

 ## **Added (Organized by MO2 Separator)**